PMByrne/temp-presentation/README.md

   }
 ```
 - Run the application again
-- `gulp`
+- `npm start`

 ### Webpack time
-- talk about the strugles of mainatining large number of libraries in the CDN
+- ##### talk about the strugles of mainatining large number of libraries in the CDN
-- talk about how there are a lot of really cool modules written for NodeJS that would be great in a UI, but we cannot use them because there isnt a good way to load them (either as globals or as AMD modules)
+- ##### talk about how there are a lot of really cool modules written for NodeJS that would be great in a UI, but we cannot use them because there isnt a good way to load them (either as globals or as AMD modules)
-- introduce webpack as a tool to bridge the two module systems and allow them both to play together in the broswer environment
+- ##### introduce webpack as a tool to bridge the two module systems and allow them both to play together in the broswer environment
 - `npm install -g webpack`
 - `npm install --save-dev webpack coffee-loader`
 - `atom webpack.config.js`